 Remove the fried crispy bean curd and drain well.
 Also, remove the extra oil in the wok, remaining only 1 tablespoon oil.

 Lastly add seasoning (light soy sauce, sugar, pepper, sesame oil) and water.
 Stir-fry in high heat until liquid is absorbed.
 That’s it.
-Plate it and garnish with continental parsley and cucumber on the side.
+Plate it and garnish with flat leaf parsley and cucumber on the side.
 Believe me the cucumber has 2 roles to play.
 One as garnish, two to add crunch to the dish.